 All recommendations made by the RC on remuneration of directors and key executives will be submitted for endorsement by the Board.
 None of the RC is involved in setting his remuneration package.
+Each RC member shall abstain from reviewing, deliberating and voting on any resolution in respect of his remuneration package or that of any employees who are related to him.

 As and when deemed appropriate by the RC, independent expert advice is or will be sought at the Company's expense.
 RC shall ensure that existing relationship, if any, between the Company and its appointed remuneration consultant will not affect the independence and objectivity of the remuneration consultant.
-For FY2019, the Company did not engage any external remuneration consultant to assist in reviewing compensation and remuneration packages.
+For FY2020, the Company did not engage any external remuneration consultant to assist in reviewing compensation and remuneration packages.

 The RC meets at least once a year, and as warranted by circumstances, to discharge its functions.
-In FY2019, one (1) RC meeting was held.
+There was one (1) RC meeting held in FY2020.